oubidar-Abderrahim/abderrahimoubidar.github.io/_posts/2019-8-8-The-Solid-Principles.md

 Put shortly, the Single Responsibility Principle (SRP) tells us that an object should do one thing, and it should do it well.
 In the words of George C. Martin, “A class should have only one reason to change”.

 You might be asking: "What if a class is suited to keep track of two or more things together?"

-I sure did ask this at first, but then I realized that he wasn’t talking about variable states, but about reasons to exist.
+I sure did ask this at first, but later I came to the realization that he wasn’t talking about variable states, but about reasons to exist.
 If a class is designed to parse a document and then display it to the user, it actually has two reasons to exist, and therefore it has two reasons to change.
 Either the documents content could change (and with it, the process of parsing it), or the format of the document could change (and therefore, change the way it should be displayed).
 These two responsibilities should, according to SRP, be split into two different classes, each one with a single reason to exist.

 Open-Closed Principle
 ---